Marvin Baumgartner

-Marvin Baumgartner Revelo (born January 13, 1994) is a Swiss-born Salvadoran footballer who currently plays for FC Bassersdorf in the 2.
+Marvin Baumgartner Revelo (born January 13, 1994) is a Swiss-born Salvadoran footballer who last played for FC Bassersdorf in the 2.
 Liga Interregional.

 Personal

 Marvin Baumgartner Revelo was born in Switzerland to a Swiss father and Salvadoran mother.

 Career

 Baumgartner began his youth career in Switzerland playing for FC Kloten.
 After one successful season, he was scouted by one of the most important teams in Switzerland, FC Zurich.
 He joined the U13 squad where he went up the ranks (U14, U15, U16, U17, U18) until he reached the Reserve squad (FC Zurich II) where he played for 4 seasons.
 During the 2012 season Marvin participated in 4 friendly matches with the senior squad.
+In the summer of 2014, he joined FC Wettswill-Bonstetten of the Swiss fourth division.

-On February 2, 2015 Baumgartner signed his first professional contract with USL Side Real Monarchs Real Monarchs, making his first appearance on March 29, 2015 in a match against Portland Timbers 2.
+On 2 February 2015, Baumgartner signed his first professional contract with USL side Real Monarchs, making his first appearance on 29 March 2015 in a match against Portland Timbers 2.

 International

 Between 2008-2010 Baumgartner was a member on the Swiss U15, U16, and U17 National teams.
 He never played an official match with the youth squads, making him eligible to play for El Salvador.
-In 2012, he was discovered by Salvadoran scouting blog SelectaTalent. he caught the attention of the Salvadoran Football federation and was called in to a Pre-U20 WC qualifier camp.
+In 2012, he was discovered by Salvadoran scouting blog SelectaTalent. he caught the attention of the Salvadoran Football Federation and was called in to a Pre-U20 WC qualifier camp.
 Head coach Mauricio Alfaro was impressed by his abilities on the pitch, and ability to adapt to a country where he didn't speak the language.
-He was named to the final roster and played every minute in the U-20 Qualifiers in Puebla, Mexico, where the team went on to qualify to the first U-20 World cup in the history of Salvadoran football.
+He was named to the final roster and played every minute in the 2013 FIFA U-20 World Cup Qualifiers in Puebla, Mexico, where the team went on to qualify to the first U-20 World cup in the history of Salvadoran football.

-In the summer of 2013, he was named to the U-20 world cup roster.
+In the summer of 2013, he was named to the 2013 FIFA U-20 World Cup roster.
 He played every minute of the World Cup group stage.
-In November 2014, he was named to the U-21 Roster to play the Juegos Centro Americanos y del Caribe that took place in Veracruz, Mexico.
+In November 2014, he was named to the U-21 Roster to play the Central American and Caribbean Games that took place in Veracruz, Mexico.
 Once again Marvin played every minute for the National team.